FistOfHit/StrangeAttractors/README.md

 # UROP

-MATLAB code developed to conduct the Undergreaduate research project in Computational Dynamical systems.
+MATLAB code developed to conduct the Undergreaduate research project in Computational Dynamical systems at Imperial College London, under the supervision of Dr. P. Ramsden.
+(Summer 2017)